We do not offer a direct-to consumer sales channel. We will only use your personal information in order to...

 Questions and Complaints

-8.1 The Privacy Officer or designated individual is responsible for ensuring Obidou Health Informatics’ compliance with this policy and the Personal Information Protection Act.
+8.1 The Privacy Officer or designated individual is responsible for ensuring Obidou Health Informatics’ and Sage Virtual Mental Health's compliance with this policy and the Personal Information Protection Act.

-8.2 Clients, customers, patients should direct any complaints, concerns or questions regarding Obidou Health Informatics’ compliance in writing to the Privacy Officer.
+8.2 Clients, customers, patients should direct any complaints, concerns or questions regarding Obidou Health Informatics’ or Sage Virtual Mental Health's compliance in writing to the Privacy Officer.
 If the Privacy Officer is unable to resolve the concern, the client, customer, patient may also write to the Information and Privacy Commissioner of British Columbia.